Your Handy Guide To Preparing For Interior House Painting

 Once the paint cure is complete, maintain your walls by dusting them regularly with a soft cloth or duster.
 For tougher marks or stains, use a gentle cleaner and a soft sponge.
 Avoid harsh chemicals that could damage the paint.

-What do I do if I notice imperfections after the residential painters have left?
+What should I do if I notice imperfections after the residential painters have left?

 Let us know!
 Customer satisfaction is at the core of everything we do, so if you’re not happy with something, we’d love the chance to resolve the issue.
 Please get in touch.